iontodirel/ham_radio_services/README.md

 This is primarily used as a **documented use case**, as the project was specifically designed to be hackable and accomodate many hardware and service variations.

-## Volume level

-Use alsamixer to *one time* adjust the sound level of your sound card.
-This is not typically necessary, and the defaults are just fine.

 **Hardware requirements:**

 - Digirig